ltriay/proxy/armbian.md

 echo "squid3 hold" | dpkg --set-selections
 echo "squid3-common hold" | dpkg --set-selections
 ```
-:mag: to revert replace "hold" with "install".
+:mag: To revert replace "hold" with "install".
-:mag: squid will not been updated anymore.
+:mag: Squid will not been updated anymore.
 Watch for security updates !

 For not bumping (not terminating) SSL connection see https://forum.pfsense.org/index.php?topic=123461.0